 However, many drivers who regularly use smart motorways feel the statistics don’t tell the whole story.
 Most smart motorways don’t have a hard shoulder – known as ‘all-lanes running’ – and drivers feel less safe when there isn’t one.
 A 2022 survey by the RAC found 70% of drivers thought no new all-lanes running smart motorways should be built because of their safety concerns.
 Smart motorways may be statistically safer but the psychological effect of driving on a road that feels unsafe is very real.

-There have been a number of high-profile cases in which people have died after their car became stranded on a live motorway and was struck by fast-moving traffic before the lane was closed.
+There have been a number of high-profile cases in which people have died after their car became stranded in a live lane and was struck by fast-moving traffic before the lane was closed.
 Victims’ families said they thought the accident wouldn’t have happened if there had been a hard shoulder, an assertion backed up in some of the inquests into those deaths.

 Facing pressure on many fronts, the government announced in April 2023 that no new smart motorways would be built and that several part-built ones would not be completed.
 But existing smart motorways remain in place.